readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 Proposed solution
 -----------------

-Since redirects and files of interest are related to the generated files.
-Instead of working over the source files, we will work over the generated files, which we have access to.
+Since redirects and files of interest are related to the generated files, instead of working over the source files, we will work over the generated files, which we have access to.

 The key points of this feature are: